Cabinet of Shehu Shagari: History

 Shehu Shagari's National Party of Nigeria (NPN) won the 1983 general elections.
-These were known as the worst elections in Nigeria's history.
 The political parties resorted to violence, arson, vote rigging and other malpractices in the struggle for victory.

-After the second election, Shagari removed all but seven of the former members of his cabinet, and appointed various respected technocrats such as Emeka Anyaoku.

-He also reappointed his relative, Umaru Dikko, who had been accused of corruption.
+After the second election, Shagari removed all but seven of the former members of his cabinet, and appointed various respected technocrats such as Emeka Anyaoku in an effort to combat corruption within his cabinet. shagari also introduced a new ministry under Maitama Sule in order to launch his ethical revolution program which had War Against Indiscipline as part of it.

 Soon after Shagari began his second term as president on 31 December 1983, the military staged a coup.
 It was led by Major Generals Muhammadu Buhari and Tunde Idiagbon.
 The coup was launched two days after Shagari had announced an austerity program, forced due to a fall in the price of oil, which provided 90% of government revenue.
-Shagari and many cabinet members were arrested.
+Shagari and many cabinet members were arrested and detained without trial.

-Buhari said the coup was required to remove the "inept and corrupt administration that left Nigeria a beggar nation."